Crashed Hard Drive Recovery

 Windows 11 Update Crashes That Mimic Dead Drives

-If your PC stopped booting after a January 2026 Windows 11 update and displays UNMOUNTABLE_BOOT_VOLUME or enters a BitLocker recovery loop, your hard drive or SSD is likely not physically damaged.
-The KB5074109 cumulative update for Windows 11 24H2 and 25H2 corrupts the boot configuration on some systems, leaving the NTFS volume in an inconsistent state that prevents Windows from mounting it.
+If your PC stopped booting or presents a black screen after a January 2026 Windows 11 update, your hard drive or SSD is likely not physically damaged.
+The KB5074109 cumulative update for Windows 11 24H2 and 25H2 is known to cause severe boot failures and leave systems completely unresponsive during startup.
+Because the system fails to load, these symptoms mimic a dead hard drive.

-We extract the BitLocker recovery key and reconstruct the file system offline using PC-3000, bypassing the Windows boot chain entirely.
-The drive is imaged sector-by-sector, the volume is decrypted, and files are extracted from the raw NTFS structures.
-This avoids the risk of further corruption from repeated boot attempts.
-If your drive is otherwise healthy, this falls into the $100 to $500 logical recovery tier.
+If your drive is physically healthy (no clicking or grinding), we can reconstruct the file system offline using PC-3000, bypassing the broken Windows boot chain entirely.
+The drive is imaged sector-by-sector and files are extracted directly.
+This avoids the risk of further corruption from repeated boot attempts and falls into the $100 to $500 logical recovery tier.

 Before sending your drive: Check if your system has a BitLocker recovery key stored in your Microsoft account at account.microsoft.com/devices/recoverykey.
 If you have the key and the drive is physically healthy (no clicking or grinding), a local technician may be able to unlock and repair the volume.
 If the key is missing or the drive has additional hardware symptoms, contact us for a free evaluation.